-My LuciadRIA map should adjust its size to the web page size, but it is too large or too small.
+My LuciadRIA map should adjust its size to the web page size, but it’s too large or too small.

-Usually, the LuciadRIA map automatically re-sizes to the size of its DOM node: LuciadRIA can determine the size of the DOM node and ensure that every pixel in the DOM node is used to visualize the map.
-In some cases, the Map is not notified when the size of a DOM node changed.
-Because the Map doesn’t know about a change in DOM size, it won’t automatically adjust.
-Depending on how your application page is structured, the LuciadRIA Map might need some help to determine the size of its DOM node.
+Usually, the LuciadRIA map automatically re-sizes to match the size of its DOM node.
+LuciadRIA determines the size of the DOM node and puts every pixel in the DOM node to use to visualize the map.
+In some cases, the Map doesn’t receive a notification when the size of a DOM node changed.
+Because the Map doesn’t know about the change in DOM size, it won’t automatically adjust.
+Depending on the structure of your application page, the LuciadRIA Map might need some help to determine the size of its DOM node.

 How does DOM node sizing work?

 width: 400px.
-In this case, the width of the DOM node will always be 400 pixels.
+In this case, the width of the DOM node always is 400 pixels.
 An example of a relative value is

 width: 75% or